aj3705/access-webapi-with-bearer-token/README.md

 ### 3.1 Enable Authentication

-Navigate to your Web App in Azure Portal and perform the following
+Navigate to your Web App in Azure Portal and perform the following steps:

 Click on "Authentication / Authorization" in the left navigation pane

 ![auth authorization](/images/auth-authorization.PNG)

 Click on the "On" button under App Service Authentication

 ![auth authorization](/images/auth2.PNG)

 Select "Login with Azure Active Directory" in the "Action to take when request is not authenticated" drop down and click on "Azure Active Directory" under "Authentication Providers"

 ![auth authorization](/images/auth3.PNG)

 Click on "Express" > click on "Creat New AD App" and click "OK"

 ![auth authorization](/images/auth4-2.PNG)

 This will create a new AD App for your Web API and turn on Authentication for your Web API.

 ### 3.1 Verify AD Authentication is activated.

 Go back to the browser and try to access the url for the Web APP.
 You will be prompted to enter the crendentials for the Web API.

 ![auth authorization](/images/auth5.PNG)